Join Our Creative Team

 Qualifications:

-• Excellent interpersonal skills with ability to collaborate effectively with both donors and staff
+• Excellent interpersonal skills and the ability to work with staff and visitors of all backgrounds.

 • Must have a commitment to fostering a workplace culture of Equity and Inclusion.